Document

 Taxation on FD Earnings

-You can take advantage of the income tax deduction provision under Section 80C of the Income Tax Act by investing up to Rs.1.5 lakh in a tax-saver fixed deposit account.
+You can take advantage of the income tax deduction provided under Section 80C of the Income Tax Act by investing up to Rs.1.5 lakh in a tax-saver fixed deposit account.
 The scheme ensures returns along with capital protection.
-However, you must note that the interest income from the account is fully taxable.
+However, you must note that the interest income from the FD account is fully taxable.

 The tax liability is totally dependent on your total income for the financial year and the tax slab you fall into.
 The interest income falls under the head ‘Income from Other Sources’.